 When there are enough stories on this website, Five's story will then be written as a "trilogy" of books (3 books, but maybe 4).
 There are no plans yet as to how these will be published.
 Having them printed through a traditional print-publisher is preferred, of course.
 However, the publishing landscape is changing rapidly, and may be unrecognisable by the time the final manuscripts are completed.
 At that time, self-publishing may be the only option.

 Q: "Wait.
 Didn't this used to be called The Metaverse?"

 The Facebook(tm) holding company renamed itself Meta(tm) in 2021 and started making announcements about implementing its own version of the Metaverse.
 Meta's vision of a web-base virtual reality was not compatible with DW Brownlaw's imagined universe.
 He felt that keeping this name for his series would confuse readers – it could lead them to expect stories of characters who live parallel lives in a contemporary internet-based VR fantasy.
 As it seemed unlikely he could afford to persuade Meta to abandon its plans, he chose a new name ('The Peraverse') to be the setting of all his fiction and to be the name of the whole series.
 Accordingly, he performed a painful rebranding of the series and this website in December 2021.

 In some respects 'The Peraverse' is a more appropriate name for the setting & series.
 Even better, it seems to be almost unique – at the time of writing, Google can find only one obscure mention outside this website of this name, and with no actual usage or definition ... yet.

 Q: "How can I find out more?"

-Use the buttons below to subscribe to the free Peraverse Newsletter to follow developments (and be the first to read each released story or episode), or contact the author directly.
+Use the buttons below to subscribe to the free Peraverse Newsletter to be the first to read each released story or episode or to contact the author directly.